Once More Into the Breach…

 The same goes for encrypting or hashing.
 Implementing these things takes time, and adds complexity to the logic tier.
 It can also make an app harder to debug, as developers can no longer talk directly to the DB tier of the application to make sense of what’s happening — additional tools are needed.
 And finally, depending on when the hashing or encryption is implemented, it could also break other pieces of the application — for example if the developers had decided that it was worth their time to do formatting checks on phone numbers to ensure that valid data was being persisted.

 How to Prevent This?

 This sort of thing is going to keep happening if the risk/cost of addressing it is perceived as being less than the cost to fix it.
 Fortunately there are steps that can be taken to help mitigate the risk without adding significant development cost.
-One such solution is to utilize a service gateway to handle API security.
+One such solution is to utilize API Management to handle API security.
 Rather than reinventing the wheel with DDoS protection, Content Attack Prevention policies, and other security features, a development organization can implement standard, proven tools to deliver the same functionality.
 As new threats need to be addressed, they can be added and managed centrally, avoiding the need to commit changes to multiple back-end services.